bhaveshj2611/Buzz/README.md

 5. Set up the Flutter app

    ```
-   cd ../flutter_app
+   cd ../buzz-chat-app
    flutter pub get

 6. Update the backend URL
-Open `lib/config.dart` and update the `backendUrl` to match your server address.
+Open `lib/url.dart` and update the `getBackendUrl()` to match your server address.

 7. Run the Flutter app
    ```